 - Approximately 22% of the current workforce is expected to retire within the forecast period, potentially resulting in job vacancies across all roles but most notably within managerial and professional occupations

-- Alberta, Ontario and British Columbia are top three provinces with the highest concentration of environmental jobs
+- Alberta, Ontario and British Columbia are the top three provinces with the highest concentration of environmental jobs

-- Saskatchewan, Nova Scotia and Prince Edward Island are provinces experience high demand for environmental workers, 36% increase in job postings
+- Saskatchewan, Nova Scotia and Prince Edward Island are provinces that experience high demand for environmental workers, 36% increase in job postings

 Our mission at ECO Canada is to build the world’s leading environmental workforce.